MANY FARMS CHAPTER

 MANY FARMS CHAPTER HOUSE TELECONFERENCE MEETINGS

-Many Farms is situated along State Highway 191, and located in the Central part of the Navajo Nation in Northeastern Arizona, approximately 15 miles north of Chinle in Apache County.
+Many Farms is located along State Highway 191, in the Central part of the Navajo Nation in Northeastern Arizona, approximately 15 miles north of Chinle in Apache County.

 Roland Tso, Grazing Official